 Follow the steps given below to disable the Windows firewall and anti-virus that may be conflicting with Windows updates.

 [NOTE]: If you’re using 3rd party protection, contact their technical support to do this.

 Step 1.
-Type settings in Windows search box at the bottom-left corner of the screen
+Type settings in the Windows search box at the bottom-left corner of the screen

 Step 2.
 Click Settings app that populates

 Step 3.
-On Windows Settings page that opens, select Update & Security
+On the Windows Settings page that opens, select Update & Security

 Step 4.
 Select Windows Security on the page that opens